Australia's PM defends climate stance amid wildfire disaster

-PERTH, Australia (AP) — Australia's embattled Prime Minister defended his government’s climate policy Monday, as authorities warned the wildfires crisis ravaging the country's most populous state could fester for months.
+PERTH, Australia (AP) — Australia’s embattled prime minister defended his government’s climate policy on Monday, as authorities warned that the wildfires ravaging the country’s most populous state could fester for months.

 Around 200 wildfires were burning in four states, with New South Wales accounting for more than half of them, including 60 fires not contained.